 Every Beverage website suffers at least one usability challenge, which means these sites as a group are merely adequate for users.
 Unfortunately, a review of scores by sub-category reveals that the most problematic areas are also the most critical to achieving core objectives.

 In particular, search features are completely missing from two of the four Beverage sites we track — and are highly problematic for the other two.
 This leaves users with no — or limited — options for locating desired information if site navigation fails them — and at least one site’s Navigation & Architecture score suggests that’s a distinct possibility.

 More troublesome, however, is that one site is utterly void of any product marketing information, which means it’s completely missing the opportunity to effectively promote the parent company’s extensive — and impressive — line of brands to visitors.
 Additionally, one other site uses its product marketing pages as placeholders that link visitors to external brand-specific sites rather than simply delivering information, which is counterintuitive to common convention.

 So, while Beverage websites may be relatively useful and effective for visitors, they are far from operating at optimal levels.
 On a positive note, the level of performance that Beverage sites display puts them on par with other sectors in the Food & Beverage industry including sites in the Food Production and Food Services segments.
-Unfortunately, this also means that more than half of all the Food & Beverage sites we track are a long way from being fully effective and are prime candidates for benchmarking.
-Also, a good number of those sites must undergo some serious improvements before they can even be considered suitable for all levels of users.
+Unfortunately, this also means that more than half of all the Food & Beverage sites we track are a long way from being fully effective — and a good number of those sites are prime candidates for website benchmarking if they’re ever to be considered suitable for all levels of users.

 Sorry, you have to be a Library Member to access this content.